FabricMC/fabric-docs/develop/blocks/block-models.md

 2. `texture`: _String_.
 Specifies the texture of the face in the form of a [texture variable](#textures), prepended with `#`.
 3. `cullface`: _String_.
 Can be: `down`, `up`, `north`, `south`, `west`, or `east`.
 Specifies whether a face does not need to be rendered when there is a block touching it in the specified position.
 It also determines the side of the block to use the light level from for lighting the face, and if unset, defaults to the side.
 4. `rotation`: _Integer_.
-Rotates the texture by the specified number of degrees in 90 degree increments.
+Rotates the texture clockwise by the specified number of degrees in 90 degree increments.
 Rotation does not affect which part of the texture is used.
 Instead, it amounts to permutation of the selected texture vertices (selected implicitly, or explicitly though `uv`).
 5. `tintidex`: _Integer_.
 Tints the texture on that face using a tint value.
 The default value, `-1`, indicates not to use the tint.
 Any other number is provided to `BlockColors` to get the tint value corresponding to that index (returns white when the block doesn't have a tint index defined).